Updated: 27 Mar 2026

 COMPANY DELETION OR RETURN OF CUSTOMER PERSONAL DATA

-Subject to this section, Company shall promptly and in any event within one-hundred-and-twenty (120) business days of the date of cessation of any Services involving the Processing of Customer Personal Data (the “Cessation Date”), delete and/or procure the deletion of all copies of Customer Personal Data except as required by Company to satisfy its business and legal obligations.
+Subject to this section, Company shall promptly and in any event within sixty (60) business days of the date of cessation of any Services involving the Processing of Customer Personal Data (the “Cessation Date”), delete and/or procure the deletion of all copies of Customer Personal Data except as required by Company to satisfy its business or to the extent Applicable Data Protection Laws or other applicable legal or regulatory requirements require storage of the Customer Personal Data for a longer period of time, the retention of the Customer Personal Data is necessary to resolve a dispute between the parties or the retention of the Customer Personal Data is necessary to combat harmful use of the Services.

 COMPANY AUDIT RIGHTS